 At Cedar Creek, our strong Middle School curriculum lays a foundation for the challenges of high school and beyond.
-We also strive to make our Middle School a nurturing transition from elementary school to the rigorous demands of high school.
+We strive to make Middle School a caring and supportive transition from elementary to the rigorous demands of high school.

-Our Middle School curriculum features traditional, departmentalized courses of study in all of the major academic areas.
-We focus on balancing basic skills development through our formal curriculum with the enrichment and exploratory opportunities so important to early adolescent social, emotional and physical growth.
+The Middle School curriculum features traditional departmentalized courses of study in all of the major academic areas.
+We focus on balancing basic skills development with enrichment opportunities important to early adolescent social, emotional and physical growth.

-Beginning in the sixth grade, Cedar Creek integrates 1:1 iPads into its curriculum, with teachers and students using essential technology tools for 21st century learning.
+Beginning in sixth grade, Cedar Creek integrates 1:1 iPads into the curriculum, with teachers and students using essential technology tools for 21st century learning.
 A modern computer lab provides instructional and meeting space for our popular Introduction to Business Computer Applications course and a new after-school Coding Club.

-Through a carefully planned and well-supervised program of extra-curricular activities, students are guided to develop social and leadership skills and to make thoughtful and moral decisions.
+Through a variety of clubs and organizations, students are guided to develop social and leadership skills and to make thoughtful and moral decisions.
 Cedar Creek's National Junior Honor Society recognizes students of exceptional academic achievement.

 Class trips are a big part of the Middle School experience.
-Sixth grade students travel to Dallas to experience Medieval Times Dinner and Tournament.
+Sixth graders travel to Dallas each year for the Medieval Times Dinner and Tournament.

-In seventh grade, we offer an opportunity for a 4-day trip to Washington, D.C. taking in memorials, museums, Arlington Cemetery, the National Cathedral, the Smithsonian, the Capitol, the White House, and Mt.
-Vernon to name a few.
+In seventh grade, we offer an opportunity for a 4-day trip to Washington, D.C. to visit national memorials, museums, Arlington Cemetery, the National Cathedral, the Smithsonian, the Capitol, the White House, and Mt.
+Vernon.